Skip to content

 Why This Matters for FSI

-- FINRA 4511: Books and records requirements necessitate complete and accurate inventory of all systems and tools used in securities activities.
+• FINRA 4511, FINRA 25-07: Books and records requirements necessitate a complete and accurate inventory of all systems and tools used in securities activities.
 Unmanaged agents create gaps in audit trails and supervisory records

-- SOX 404: IT general controls over financial reporting systems require documented inventory of all applications with financial data access.
-Orphaned or untracked agents undermine control effectiveness assessments
+• SOX 404: IT general controls over financial reporting systems require a documented inventory of all applications with financial-data access.
+Orphaned or untracked agents undermine control-effectiveness assessments

-- OCC 2011-12: Model Risk Management guidance requires inventory and ongoing monitoring of all automated decision-making systems.
-AI agents qualify as models requiring governance oversight
+• OCC 2011-12: Model Risk Management guidance requires inventory and ongoing monitoring of all automated decision-making systems.
+AI agents that influence credit, pricing, or customer outcomes can qualify as models requiring governance oversight

-- Fed SR 11-7: Supervisory guidance on model risk management mandates comprehensive model inventory with ownership, purpose, and risk ratings.
+• Fed SR 11-7: Supervisory guidance on model risk management calls for a comprehensive model inventory with ownership, purpose, and risk ratings.
 Unmanaged agents introduce unquantified operational risk

-Centralized inventory enforcement helps support regulatory examination readiness by demonstrating that the organization maintains complete visibility into all AI agent deployments and actively remediates inventory gaps.
+Centralized inventory enforcement helps support regulatory examination readiness by demonstrating that the organization maintains visibility into AI agent deployments and actively remediates inventory gaps.
+The control does not by itself satisfy any single regulation; it contributes to a broader books-and-records and model-inventory program.

 Control Description